kobrak1/all-projects-directory/README.md

 - [PUBLIC ARCHIVE]

 ## S <a id="s"></a>
 - [PUBLIC ARCHIVE] [Signup Local Storage](https://github.com/kobrak1/signup-local-storage) -This application is a signup page that uses "local storage" to keep track of user data.
-This app built with CSS3, HTML5 and JavaScript.
+This app is built with CSS3, HTML5, and JavaScript.
+- [PUBLIC ARCHIVE] [Sony Homepage](https://kobrak1.github.io/sony-home-page/) -This is sony.com's responsive homepage redesigned by Burak Karhan.
+This app is built with CSS3, HTML5.

 ## T <a id="t"></a>
 - [PUBLIC ARCHIVE]